 - There are close to 1.4 million people currently serving in the U.S. military—that’s 0.4% of the American population.

 - As of 2014, the Veterans Association estimated there were 22 million military veterans in the U.S. population.

 - 7.3% of all living Americans have served in the military at some point in their lives.

 Some people celebrate in their backyards with a BBQ.
 Some prefer to get out of the house and spend the day at their favorite restaurant.
-Unfortunately, this Memorial Day weekend is going to be a lot different.
-Because of the Coronavirus Pandemic, many restaurants are completely closed, some in few states have begun to reopen with social-distancing measures, and others have found ways to support themselves with a native online ordering system.
+Restaurants in many states are now open for outdoor and partial indoor dining, while others are still choosing to support themselves with a native online ordering system.

 Memorial Day Food Ideas

 Bring the barbecue to your customers by ramping up your Memorial Day food menu and putting your own twist on classic American dishes.
 Cheeseburgers, hot dogs, and other summer staples allow a lot of room for creativity.
 Offer your own take on a timeless dish to attract customers that want a special bite on Memorial Day.

 Once you have your menu locked down, it’s time to start planning promotions.

 1. Create Specials for Veterans & Active Military